 Pros:

-- Works across 8+ chains seamlessly
+- Works across 8+ chains without friction

 - No guardian management

-- Looks like normal wallet to blockchains
+- Looks like a normal wallet to blockchains

 - Easier UX for non-technical users